 Previously created for software development, the agile methodology is now applied across all industries.
-This focusses on speed, flexibility and increased customer value.
-For many organisations, agile is the most effective way to create a well-connected team, capable of delivering products and services to customers and clients on time and budget.
+This focuses on speed, flexibility and increased customer value.
+For many organisations, agile is the most effective way to create a well-connected team, capable of delivering products and services to customers and clients on time and within budget.

 The Agile Manifesto developed in 2001, includes key principles.